PayalSasmal10/DRF/README.md

 # DRF
-This repo is for basic understanding of DRF
+This repo is for basic understanding of DRF using class based view.